johnnywang3739/STM32-CP2105-USB-Host-Driver/README.md

 ```

 ### Testing Data Reception
-A Python script (`test_cp2105_receive.py`) is added to send data to CP2105 and verify that STM32 properly receives the data.
+Python script (`test_cp2105_receive.py`) is to send data to CP2105 and verify that STM32 properly receives the data.
 ST-Link will transmit debugging messages (at 9600 baud) back to the PC for validation.

 ### Testing Data Transmission
-To check if data is transmitted from the CP2105 to the PC, open a terminal (e.g., PuTTY) and monitor the COM port associated with the CP2105.
+To check if data is transmitted from the STM32 to the CP2105 via USB port, open a terminal (e.g., PuTTY) and monitor the COM port associated with the CP2105 (UART out).
 Set the baud rate to match the one configured for the CP2105 in the STM32 code.

 ## References
 This driver was developed with reference to the following resources: